ipozidaev61/spotify-api/README.md

 # spotify-api

- spotify part of the spotify-deepseek project
+Spotify part of the spotify-deepseek project

+This part's purpose is to interact with the original Spotify API.

+It has to be used as a service of the main project